ozyurtf/cpu-scheduler/README.md

 **!Slides 64 and 65 are skipped!**

-### Context Switch

-Context switch happens when
-- current process (thread) blocks OR
-- preemption occurs via interrupt

-When context switch occurs:
-- the CPU resources must be released (why ?)
-- all registers should be stored in the PCB or TCB

-All these procedures are written in assembler.

-multiprogramming vs multithreading.

-Okay we have defined the processes and threads but what is exactly processor/CPU ?
+Okay we have defined the processes and threads but we didn't talk much about the processor/CPU.

 CPU is basically a chip that is made up from electronic components that are called transistors.
 Its primary job is execute the instructions and perform operations on the data.